ColeLab/ColeAnticevicNetPartition/README.md

 ## Version Info and Acknowledgements

+**Version 1.1.1**: May 1, 2020, added Glasser360Indices_LR.dscalar.nii.
+This file can be loaded into Connectome Workbench, such that clicking a parcel will indicate which parcel number it is within the cortical Glasser parcellation.
+Tip: Turn off Display Borders to speed up Connectome Workbench.

 **Version 1.1.0**: July 8, 2019, updated all files with cortical parcels from the HCP1200 release; updated and standardized naming of parcels; added LabelKey.txt showing mappings for the wSubcorGSR and woSubcorGSR parcellations between: Index; KeyValue; Label; Red; Green; Blue; Alpha; Hemisphere; Network; NetworkKey; NetworkSortedOrder

 **Version 1.0.5**: October 10, 2018, first public release.